-COURSE TITLE Research Project COURSE CODE CQX7003 LEARNING OUTCOME At the end of this course, students are able to: 1.
+COURSE TITLE Research Project COURSE CODE CQX7004 Note: Pre-requisite - PASS CQX7001 Research Methodology LEARNING OUTCOME At the end of this course, students are able to: 1.
 Organise research ethically using appropriate and accurate methodologies.
 2. Implement appropriate scientific methods for data analysis.
 3. Propose solutions to business problems identified in the research.
 4. Formulate research output in critical, systematic and ethical manner.
 SYNOPSIS Students are required to conduct either an academic research project or consultancy project supervised by a lecturer (or with another cosupervisor).
 The duration given for the research project is 2 semesters.
 Title for the research must be based on the students' area of concentrations, and the students must meet supervisors for discussion and consultation with regards to the research.
 At the end of the course, students must submit a Research Report.
 Students must also present the research output to a panel of examiners comprising the first examiner (supervisor) and a second examiner.